bastosj/AutoMergeDuplicatesTool/README.md

 ## Setup
 There are a few steps to essentially get this solution to work:
 1. Configure App.config with a valid connection string to your Dataverse environment
 2. Create and publish your duplicate detection rules for a given Table prior to running the tool.
+NB:
+3. There is a number of configurations you should focus on from a duplicate detection rule set POV:.
-NB: Set always "exclude inactive matching records" to true
+    - Always set "exclude inactive matching records" to avoid considering inactive records as "duplicates"
+    - Set "ignore blanks" on data field validations (e.g.: email address) to avoid considering records with blank fields as "duplicates" (e.g.: contacts with no email address)
-3. Run the application on a machine that can reach your target environment
+5. Run the application on a machine that can reach your target environment